 7. Put the Kitchenaid on Speed 2 for ten minutes.

 8. Remove the bowl from the mixer.
 Oil the top of the dough.
 Cover with damp towel and let rise for an hour.
 Great places to put the bowl to let the dough rise: top of the frig, top of a free-standing oven that is on, top of the washing machine or dishwasher that is in use.
 Challa dough loves warm places.
 You may need to let it rise a bit longer in the winter, if the heat is not on.
-The dough should rise over the top of the bowl.
+The dough should rise over the top of the bowl - in the winter that is not necessarily the case.
 If it hasn't risen enough, wait a bit longer.
+A great way to test if the dough is ready, is by pushing your finger into the dough.
+If the hole doesn't start to close up, then the dough is ready.

 10. Cover the shaped challot/rolls with the damp towel and let it sit for about 45 minutes.
 About 25 minutes into the second rising, pre-heat the oven for 180 degrees C, 350 degrees F.